Triple glazing vs double glazing

-What advantages does triple glazing have over double glazing?
+What advantages do triple glazed windows have over double glazed?

 A window’s energy efficiency is measured in a U Value with the lower the value, the more thermal efficient it is.
 Older single glazed windows could have a U value as high as 5 and even an old double-glazed window could be as high as 3.